 Emerging Stories is an online series from Free Press Unlimited and Pakhuis de Zwijger.
 In this series we dive into the field with international journalists, photographers, filmmakers and scholars to speak about their emerging stories and the importance of journalism.
-The first season focused on Journalism in times of isolation.
-The second season, starting 30 September 2020, will revolve around the future of journalism.
-Every Wednesday at 18.30 you can watch a new LIVECAST right here.
+The first season focused on journalism in times of isolation.
+The second season revolved around the future of journalism.
+You can (re)watch all the episodes right here.

 Series 2: The future of journalism